parkerbarker/.github/profile/README.md

 ### Hi, Hello,
+The repositories in this organization explore different fixations.
+They are done in good faith.

+Thank you,
-Documentation of Cameron Barker and Hayley Parker projects.
+Cameron Barker and Hayley Barker

-Patient, Positive, and Persistent